norbus161/P2G-Dashboard/README.md

 ### Todos

 - [ ] Rangeplot: show maxima labels only for the antenna (1 OR 2) with global maxima
+- [ ] Put Range calculation into signal processcor
-- [ ] Add labels with speed and target id to target plot
+- [ ] Radarthread: automatic reconnect
-- [ ] Add exception handling to radar thread
+- [ ] Settings: add input validator for ranges of settings
-- [ ] Add QDialog to change Setting while running
+- [ ] Settings: units for the settings
-- [ ] Create Ini-File to configure target detection, detection of extrema and arrangement of  layouts.
+- [ ] Connect only to specified FW version
+- [ ] Memory leak check
 - [ ] **Refactor code**